gridsmartercities/python-serverless-template/README.md

 ### SAM template

-You can define your AWS resources in template.yaml, as per AWS's Serverless Application Model ([SAM][sam]).
+You can define your AWS resources in template.yaml, as per AWS's [Serverless Application Model][sam].

 ### Developer tools